still-dreaming-1/vim-php-jump/README.md

 # vim-php-jump
-PHP code lookup alternative to tags
+PHP code lookup in alternative to tags in Vim